 Tovin had pulled her closer, settling her head against his throat.
 She could feel the steady pulse that beat there.
 “You are too harsh on yourself.”

 “I am not harsh enough.”
 She held out her hands in the moonlight, turning them to capture the eldritch glow.
 A trick of the light made her bones stand out, as if her flesh had melted away.

 “You cannot undo the past,” Tovin murmured.

 She clenched her hands into fists, and her tears finally slid down her cheeks.
 I know, she thought.
 Oh, how I know.
-She let him fold his fingers around the knots of her own, then.
+She let him fold his fingers around the knots of her own.
 She let him turn her toward him.
-She let him guide her back to the shadows of the curtained bed that they shared.
+She let him guide her back to the shadows of the curtained bed they shared.